thaije/spontaneous-vs-read-phone-recognition/readme.md

 # Influence of input type on phone recognition using a CNN
 This is a repository containing our files for our research: "What is the influence of input type (read vs. spontaneous) on phone recognition in a deep convolutional neural network".
 The research has been done for the masters course Advanced Research Methods from the Radboud University Nijmegen.
-It is based on research of Danny Merkx.

 Preprocessing steps:
 ![alt text][preprocSteps]